Blood Screening

 Complete Blood Count

-A complete blood count (CBC) helps veterinarians understand and assess your animals’ health in sick and healthy animals.
-A complete blood count entails checking the amount of cells that make up the blood, consisting of red blood cells, white blood cells and platelets.
+A complete blood count (CBC) helps veterinarians assess the health of your animal, whether they are sick or healthy.
+It involves measuring the number of cells that make up the blood, including red blood cells, white blood cells, and platelets.

-Red blood cells carry oxygen from the lungs to the rest of the body with the help of a protein known as haemoglobin.
-Haematocrit measures the percentage of red blood cells in your blood and if this is too low it is considered as anemia
+Red blood cells carry oxygen from the lungs to the rest of the body with the help of a protein called haemoglobin.
+Hematocrit measures the percentage of red blood cells in the blood; if this is too low, it may indicate anaemia.

-White blood cells help fight and detect infection, inflammation or certain diseases and platelets ensure the blood is clotting.
+White blood cells help detect and fight infection, inflammation, or certain diseases.
+Platelets are responsible for ensuring proper blood clotting.

 Chemistry

-Chemistry blood tests check the substances in the blood which help the body function.
-It checks the glucose levels, electrolytes, kidney function, liver function, proteins, lipids (fats), calcium and thyroid check.
+A chemistry blood test measures substances in the blood that help the body function properly.
+It evaluates glucose levels, electrolytes, kidney function, liver function, proteins, lipids (fats), calcium, and thyroid activity.

-Glucose levels check for diabetes or metabolic disorders.
+• Glucose levels are used to check for diabetes or other metabolic disorders.

-Electrolytes are essential for maintaining the pH and body values, abnormal values affect muscle and nerve function.
+• Electrolytes are essential for maintaining pH balance and proper body functions.

-Blood Urea Nitrogen (BUN) and Creatinine show us how the kidneys filter waste from the blood.
+• Blood Urea Nitrogen (BUN) and Creatinine help assess how effectively the kidneys are filtering waste from the blood.

-Alanine Aminotransferase (ALT), Aspartate Aminotransferase (AST), Alkaline Phosphatase (ALP), and Bilirubin all assess liver function and identify liver disorders.
-Eelevated levels may indicate liver damage or disease.
+• Alanine Aminotransferase (ALT), Aspartate Aminotransferase (AST), Alkaline Phosphatase (ALP), and Bilirubin are used to evaluate liver function.

-Total protein, Albumin and Globulins check protein content and assess liver and kidney function.
+• Total Protein, Albumin, and Globulins measure protein levels and help assess liver and kidney health.

-Total Cholesterol, Triglycerides, Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL) evaluate lipid (fat) levels in the blood.
+• Total Cholesterol, Triglycerides, Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL) are used to evaluate fat (lipid) levels in the blood.

-Thyroid-stimulating hormone (TSH) and free Thyroxine (T4) assess thyroid function.
+• Thyroid-stimulating hormone (TSH) and Free Thyroxine (T4) are used to evaluate thyroid function.

 How often should blood tests be carried out?

-Blood tests should be carried out every 6-12 months.
-In special cases, your veterinarian might recommend doing it more often to monitor or control certain diseases and conditions.
+Blood tests are generally recommended every 6–12 months.
+However, your veterinarian may suggest more frequent testing to monitor or manage specific diseases or conditions.

 Book your pet’s Blood Screening here in the comfort of your home.